Toihoukura! Toihoutangata! Toihoukura!

 - Te Hono ki Toi (Poutiri-a-Rangi) | Bachelor of Professional Creative Practice (Honours)

 - Te Ara Pourewa | Graduate Diploma in Heritage and Museum Studies

 - Te Hono ki Toi (Poutiriao) | Master of Professional Creative Practice

-This programme is a one year, 120 credit diploma that can be studied on either a full or part-time basis.
+This programme is a one year, 120 credit diploma.
 It is taught by some of New Zealand’s premier Māori artists and is well supported by New Zealand’s Māori arts sector, Māori communities and a range of leading Māori art specialists across the nation.

 You will develop your creativity through focusing on art practice underpinned by traditional research methods.
 As studies are primarily based at Toihoukura in Gisborne, academic research is informed by te reo Māori me ona tikanga o Te Tairāwhiti.

 Toihoukura has a comprehensive annual exhibition schedule and marae based wānanga programme which is embedded across all year levels to guarantee the integrity of the practice of art within a Māori paradigm.